Awareness is Revolutionary! Come and join us and find out more!

 There is no cost to come along, but we do ask for a donation to help keep us going.

-The team is Fi, Patrick, Esme and Jamie.
+The team is Fi, Hannah, Esme and Jamie.
 We would love to see you!

 Any questions then do get in touch at firstname.lastname@example.org

 Sangharakshita places great emphasis on building Sangha (A friendly community of individuals practicing the Dharma alongside each other).
-With the closure of the Centre we may be feeling a lack of this Sangha context in which we can share our practice, our reflections and concerns.
+Whilst the Centre is closed we may be feeling a lack of this Sangha context in which we can share our practice, our reflections and concerns.
 We are social creatures so we may be finding isolation particularly difficult or we may be appreciating space to re-evaluate how we relate to others.

 In the spirit of wanting to reach out and meet you, Bhadra and Dharmamrta invite you into a facilitated circle every Sunday evening from 7.30 to 9pm.
 We hope you will find this meeting resourcing through simply being with the Sangha.
 We will start with a short guided meditation to make contact with our felt experience, to tune into what is really alive within us.
 From there, we will be invited to simply be and listen, or to talk from that aliveness, to be heard and be seen.
 Everyone is welcome whether you feel you are new or experienced in relation to the precious jewel of Sangha.

-If you have problems with Zoom, then please email this address and one of the team will try to help you out email@example.com
+If you have problems with Zoom, email us and we will try to help email@example.com

 Joy in the cremation ground: The living practice of Sangha.